Low-Dose CT Can Be Lifesaving for Smokers

 The lung nodule program identifies and diagnoses nodules found on the lung in an early stage.
 By identifying potential cancer-causing tissue, the care team can monitor a patient’s nodule and take appropriate steps for treatment.

-Low-dose CT scans can detect early-stage lung nodules and are “an important part of healthcare for adults who have smoked,” she says.
+Low-dose CT scans can detect early-stage lung nodules and are “an important part of healthcare for adults who have smoked.

 Who Should Receive a Low-dose CT Scan?